 First semester topics I cover include the following: analysis of graphs, limits of functions, asymptotic and unbounded behavior, continuity, derivatives: concepts, at a point, and as a function, second derivatives, integrals: interpretation, properties, applications, technique, numerical approximation, fundamental theorem of calculus, and antidifferentation.
 Second semester topics include convergence tests for series, Taylor and Maclaurin series, use of parametric equations, polar functions, arc length in polar coordinates, calculating curve length in parametric and function equations, L'Hopitals rule, integration by parts, improper integrals, Euler's method, differential equations for logistic growth, and using partial fractions to integrate rational functions.

-Topics I cover include the following: combinatorics, probability, number theory, set theory and notation, logic, algorithms, graph theory, map coloring, truth tables, modular arithmetic, finite geometries, polyhedra, proof by induction, and Rubik's cube math just for fun.
+Topics covered include the following: combinatorics, probability, number theory, set theory and notation, logic, algorithms, graph theory, map coloring, truth tables, modular arithmetic, proof by induction, and Rubik's cube math just for fun.
+I have taught math and electronics at the junior college level.

 I have used DOS since 1986 when I switched from using a computer with a UNIX like operating system.
 I learned to write a number of batch files and auxillary C programs in conjunction to perform very sophisticated operations on the PC computer in file management.
 I still have an XP computer as a backup which can execute DOS programs and DOS batch files and I still enjoy using it.
 It has lost popularity but it can be very powerful and very quick in file management operations.
 I can do things in DOS that are hard to do in windows alone.